mctrl-io/mctrl/pages/about.md

 &nbsp;

-Presently I'm working as a Research Assistant at the [Usable Security and Privacy group of Bundeswehr University](https://www.unibw.de/usable-security-and-privacy/) in Munich and am responsible for the BehaVR lab, along with supervision on topics ranging from VR/AR to gaze interaction, motion tracking and machine learning.
+My most recent position was as a Research Assistant at the [Usable Security and Privacy group of Bundeswehr University](https://www.unibw.de/usable-security-and-privacy/) in Munich where I was responsible for the BehaVR lab, along with supervision on topics ranging from VR/AR to gaze interaction, motion tracking and machine learning.

 &nbsp;